|Thomas J. Elpel's|

 Home | Plant Identification | Plant Families Gallery | Edible Plants | Mushrooms | Links

-Key Words: "Like Lilies, but with leaves in a flat plane."
+Key Words: "Lily-like flowers with leaves in a flat plane."

 Please e-mail Thomas J. Elpel to report mistakes or to inquire about purchasing high resolution photos of these plants.